-5. The interior and exterior of the vehicle shall be maintained in a clean and proper manner to the satisfaction of the council and in particular the exterior of the vehicle shall be free of large dents, rust or un-repaired accident damage and shall at all times have uniform paintwork equivalent to that applied by the manufacturer.
+5. Drivers shall carry out a visual inspection of the vehicle at the beginning of the day before they start working.
+The interior and exterior of the vehicle shall be maintained in a clean and proper manner to the satisfaction of the council and in particular the exterior of the vehicle shall be free of large dents, rust or un-repaired accident damage and shall at all times have uniform paintwork equivalent to that applied by the manufacturer.
 The interior shall be free of stains, spills, tears and the seats must function in accordance with the original manufacturer's specification.
 The vehicle will comply with all relevant statutory requirements applicable to the class of vehicle to which it belongs including, but without prejudice to the Motor Vehicle (Construction and Use) Regulations.